RisingOS-staging/risingOS_changelogs/README.md

   - Resolved issue with forced monochrome icons not working
   - Fixed boot animation styles
   - Redirect PIF json to risingOS host to avoid malformed spoofing values
+  - Resolved memory leaks caused by UDFPS animation (fixed by neobuddy89)
+  - Fixed notification getting stuck when turning on display if AOD image is enabled
+  - Fixed customizations that were not working
+  - Fixed vibrate icon not showing on the status bar
+  - Fixed do not disturb delays

 - **Introducing RisingUI 6.0:**
   - New About phone user Interface designed by Sir Ayan